Don’t Waste Your Cancer

 8. You will waste your cancer if you grieve as those who have no hope.

 Paul used this phrase in relation to those whose loved ones had died: “We do not want you to be uninformed, brothers, about those who are asleep, that you may not grieve as others do who have no hope” (1 Thessalonians 4:13).
 There is a grief at death.
-Even for the believer who dies, there is temporary loss—loss of body, and loss of loved ones here, and loss of earthly ministry.
-But the grief is different—it is permeated with hope.
+Even for the believer who dies, there is temporary loss: loss of body, loss of loved ones here, loss of earthly ministry.
+But the grief is different — it is permeated with hope.
 “We would rather be away from the body and at home with the Lord” (2 Corinthians 5:8).
 Don’t waste your cancer grieving as those who don’t have this hope.

 9. You will waste your cancer if you treat sin as casually as before.

 Are your besetting sins as attractive as they were before you had cancer?
 If so, you are wasting your cancer.
 Cancer is designed to destroy the appetite for sin.
 Pride, greed, lust, hatred, unforgiveness, impatience, laziness, procrastination — all these are the adversaries that cancer is meant to attack.
 Don’t just think of battling against cancer.
 Also think of battling with cancer.
 All these things are worse enemies than cancer.
 Don’t waste the power of cancer to crush these foes.
 Let the presence of eternity make the sins of time look as futile as they really are.
 “What does it profit a man if he gains the whole world and loses or forfeits himself?”
 (Luke 9:25).